bscan/PerlNavigator/README.md

 ## Vscode Installation
 Install the VSCode extension and it should just work.
 All required dependencies are bundled with the extension.
 Please file a bug report if the Perl Navigator does not work out of the box.
-Perl::Critic is not currently bundled and needs to be installed separately, but the remaining features (e.g. navigation, autocomplete, syntax check) do not require it.
+Perl::Critic and perlimports are not currently bundled and need to be installed independently, but the remaining features (e.g. navigation, autocomplete, syntax check) do not require it.

 ### Perl paths